 "God is present at all times in this home and he will do all that is necessary to assure you attain your goal and realize your dreams in life.
 You must, however, open the door of your life before God will enter.
 It is time to stop looking for God in all of the wrong places.
 He has already found you," Christy said.

-Christy said the Diocese has plans to open a second home in Iron Mountain for women.
+Christy said the Diocese has plans to open a second home in Iron Mountain for the female population.
 That could possibly be the home across the street.

-Sheriff Celello said the Alpha home will be a good thing for the community.
+Sheriff Celello commented on how the Alpha home will be a good thing for the community.